+We are often asked what is cardiopulmonary arrest and whether it is the same thing as cardiorespiratory arrest.
+Cardiorespiratory Arrest and Cardiopulmonary Arrest are terms that are often used interchangeably.
+Both refer to the sudden cessation of both heart (cardiac) and lung (pulmonary or respiratory) functions, meaning there’s a stoppage of both breathing and blood circulation.
+In both cases, it’s a life-threatening emergency that requires immediate medical intervention.
 A cardiorespiratory arrest is the sudden loss of breathing, heart function, and therefore consciousness.
-The condition is typically caused by issues with the electrical system of the heart that often interferes with the normal rhythm of the heart.
-When the heart stops beating efficiently, the result is a lack of oxygenated blood flowing through the body and is often fatal.
+The condition is typically caused by issues with the electrical system of the heart that often interfere with the normal rhythm of the heart.
+When the heart stops beating efficiently, the result is a lack of oxygenated blood flowing through the body which is often fatal.
 Blood flow is the origin of oxygen to every cell of the body and when that fails, the organs and cells don’t get enough oxygen-rich blood to operate.

+We also can outline the differences between cardiopulmonary arrest vs heart attack.
 Sudden cardiac arrest isn’t the same as a heart attack when blood flow to a part of the heart is blocked.
 A heart attack and sudden cardiac arrest are very different.
 A heart attack is often described as a plumbing problem with blood flow being reduced or blocked.
-Cardiac arrest is usually related to a malfunction with the electrical system of the human body.
+Cardiac arrest is usually related to a malfunction in the electrical system of the human body.

 However, a heart attack can be the cause of an electrical malfunction that leads to sudden cardiac arrest.